• Skip to primary navigation

 Pesto topped salmon on a sheet pan before baking.

-Fridge: Store the leftover salmon in the fridge for up to 3 days after cooking.
+Fridge: Store the leftover pesto salmon in the fridge for up to 3 days after cooking.
 You can reheat it in the oven (I like to use the toaster oven) or the air fryer for best results, or serve cold.

 Freezer: I wouldn’t recommend freezing this after cooking, however you can make the pesto ahead of time and freezing that for later use.